BenjaSanchez/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-Hi!
-I'm Ben, a computational biologist passionate about understanding better biology using math and computers.
+I'm a computational biologist passionate about understanding better biology using math and computers.
 I'm currently located in Copenhagen, Denmark, working as a postdoctoral researcher in DTU.
 Nice to meet you!